nazar-pc/ronion/spec.md

 The goal of this document is to give enough guidance to permit a complete and correct implementation of the protocol.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in IETF [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

+#### What Ronion is and what isn't
+Ronion's primary goal is to provide a well defined, easy to follow and secure specification for anonymous routing that can be relied upon when building higher level protocols in order to reduce the number of decisions that need to be made.

+The protocol framework is deliberately designed in a generic way, so that it would be possible to use it with different cryptographic algorithms, transport layers and nodes selection approaches.

+This framework (in contrast to Tor, mix net) doesn't specify how exactly nodes are selected and even what nodes addresses are - those are application layer decisions.
+It only specifies how communication SHOULD happen and provides basic building blocks for higher level protocols.
+In fact, this framework can be used as the foundation for Tor-like routing or mix network implementations.

 #### Glossary
 * Initiator: the node that initiates communication